 Use Vertical Storage

-If you are in a small space finding enough storage room might be a challenge.
+If you are looking to organize a small office then finding enough storage room might be a challenge.
 Try going verticle.
 Use shelving to create room for binders, files, and other supplies needed for your home and business.

 Remember this is your room and it is okay to think outside of the box.